Skip to main content

 1. Lenders

-LP users access capital from the lending pool to enter leveraged LP (Liquidity Provider) positions in supported pools like DLMM or DAMM V2.
+LP users access capital from the lending pool to enter leveraged LP (Liquidity Provider) positions in supported pools like CLM (concentrated liquidity markets ), DLMM or DAMM V2.
 They can choose to invest manually or use auto-trading by copying another wallet’s strategy.
 Borrowers are required to maintain a healthy Loan-to-Value (LTV) ratio to avoid liquidation.
 Before entering a position, their deposited SOL is automatically converted into the appropriate tokens for the chosen pool.

 1. Global Liquidity Index (GLI)